 Improving livestock resilience by understanding the role of the microbiome in viral infection progression and antibiotic resistance (FoodBioSystems DTP)

-The microbiome in humans has been well studied and has been shown to influence important physical functions such as energy metabolism and immune system development (Cani et al., 2018).
-Compared to humans relatively little is known about the role of the gut microbiota in pigs This is despite a number of studies linking the pig microbiome to average daily weight gain, feed efficiency, feed conversion, feed intake and to its capacity to act as a reservoir for antibiotic resistance genes (McCormack et al., 2020, Wang et al., 2019, Ghanbari et al., 2019).
-This project aims to investigate the impact the viral infection has on the gut microbiome and the resistome (all the genes associated with conferring antibiotic resistance within the microbiome).
-It has two specific objectives:
+The microbiome in humans has been well studied and has been shown to influence important physical functions such as energy metabolism and immune system development.
+Compared to humans relatively little is known about the role of the gut microbiota in pigs.
+This is despite a number of studies linking the pig microbiome to average daily weight gain, feed efficiency, feed conversion, feed intake and to its capacity to act as a reservoir for antibiotic resistance genes.
+However, there is some emerging evidence to suggest that the gut microbiome may have a role to play in respiratory viral disease severity.

-2. Investigating the link between viral infection and the Resistome: Antibiotic resistance is one of the greatest threats to global healthcare systems (McCarthy et al., 2019).
+3. Explore if viral infection impacts the prevalence of antibiotic resistance genes (ARGS) in the porcine gut: Antibiotic resistance is one of the greatest threats to global healthcare systems.
 Antimicrobials are widely used for disease prevention and growth promotion in pigs.
-In fact, 80% of antibiotic use in the US is in agriculture (Boeckel et al., 2015).
+In fact, 80% of antibiotic use in the US is in agriculture.
 The One Health perspective has been critical in demonstrating the role antibiotic misuse in agriculture has in perpetuating the current antibiotic resistance crisis in hospitals (Manyi- Loh et al., 2018).
-In this aim, we will explore how viral infection impacts the prevalence of Antibiotic Resistance Genes (ARGs) within the gut microbiome of pigs.
+We will further exploit APHA samples and use NGS approaches to determine if viral infection impacts the prevalence of ARGs within the gut microbiome.